 click the pictures for Amazon affiliate links to order:

-Amazon Associates earn from qualifying purchases.
-There are ZERO additional fees to purchase from these links:
+As an Amazon Associate, ModernColoring earns from qualifying purchases.
+There are ZERO additional fees to purchase from links on this page:

 This book is filled with the art of 70 artists.
 130 coloring pages for under $7.
 It's an honor to have TWO images in it!
 The book serves as directory of sorts, so you get to know the work of your favorite coloring book artists, like me ;)